‘Teen Mom 2’s Javi Marroquin Responds to Rumors That He Is Dating Briana DeJesus’ Sister, Brittany

 Yesterday, news broke that Javi Marroquin was dating Teen Mom 3′s Briana DeJesus’ sister, Brittany DeJesus.
-Pictures were released on Javi Marroquin’s snapchat that showed Brittany in bed, as well as the pair together in a bar.
+Pictures were released on Javi Marroquin’s Snapchat that showed Brittany in bed, as well as the pair together in a bar.
 Briana DeJesus, who is currently pregnant with her third child by a mystery man (much like Marroquin’s ex, Kailyn Lowry), also snapped photos of Javi with Brittany.

 Javi Marroquin, however, responded to Radar Online, telling them exactly whether the pair were an item or not.